-Fair Isaac and Company built the original FICO score to assess creditworthines.
-We've written more on FICO here.
+Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
+For details on FICO, read more here.

-Credit scores only consider the info in your credit reports.
+Your credit score comes from your history of repayment.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-Credit scoring was developed as a way to consider only what was relevant to a borrower's likelihood to pay back the lender.
+"Profiling" was as dirty a word when these scores were invented as it is now.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to pay back a loan.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is enough information in your report to calculate an accurate score.
-If you don't meet the criteria for getting a score, you might need to establish your credit history before you apply for a mortgage loan.
+To get a credit score, borrowers must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your report to generate a score.
+If you don't meet the criteria for getting a credit score, you may need to work on a credit history prior to applying for a mortgage.